kenzym04/Room-Occupancy-Manager/README.md

 Usage Premium: 7 (EUR 1153) Usage Economy: 1 (EUR 45)

 # Deploying
-Make sure that you have installed "awslabs/aws-sam-cli" and an AWS account.
+Make sure that you have installed "awslabs/aws-sam-cli" and an AWS account

 Update the `deploy.sh` file to change the `s3-bucket` and `stack-name` parameters.